07

 “The year 2025 will be remembered as the year of the tariff,” wrote Ambassador Jamieson Greer, the United States trade representative, in a Financial Times op-ed at the end of last year.

 In its first year back in office, the Trump administration wielded tariffs to strike new trade deals at negotiating tables around the world.
-Administration representatives made stops in Geneva, Madrid, London, Kuala Lumpur, and Busan—and that was just for talks with the People’s Republic of China.
+Representatives from the White House made stops in Geneva, Madrid, London, Kuala Lumpur, and Busan—and that was just for talks with the People’s Republic of China.

-The US also sought new terms with numerous friendly nations, culminating in the Turnberry Agreement between the US and the European Union and including framework deals with top allies Japan, the United Kingdom, and the Republic of Korea.
-Heading into the new year, trade remains at or near the top of the White House’s international agenda, from ongoing regulatory disputes to the impending review of the United States–Mexico–Canada Agreement (USMCA).
+The US also sought new terms with numerous friendly nations, culminating in the Turnberry Agreement between the United States and the European Union and including framework deals with key allies Japan, the United Kingdom, and the Republic of Korea.

 Related Events